bparanj/crystal/programming/iac/docs/basics/key-pair.md

 Your understanding is mostly correct, with a few important considerations and best practices to keep in mind:

 1. **Storing Private Keys in AWS Secrets Manager**:
    - **Feasibility**: Yes, you can store private keys in AWS Secrets Manager.
-This allows you to leverage AWS’s robust security features, including encryption and access control policies, to manage sensitive data like SSH private keys.
+This allows you to leverage AWS’s robust security features,  encryption and access control policies, to manage sensitive data like SSH private keys.
    - **Access**: Access to the private key stored in AWS Secrets Manager can be controlled via IAM policies.
 You can create policies that grant the necessary permissions to retrieve the private key from Secrets Manager, ensuring only authorized users or services can access it.

 2. **Exposing Private Keys**: